b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 ## Tip #5: Don't use `NATURAL JOIN`.

-The database interprets a `NATURAL JOIN` by guessing that columns with the same name are the columns to use to join the tables.
-For readability, it is better to use another `JOIN` type and explicitly specify in the `ON` clause the columns to join.
+The database processes a `NATURAL JOIN` by guessing which columns to use to join the tables.
+For readability, it is better to use another `JOIN` type and explicitly specify the columns to join in the `ON` clause.

 ## Tip #6: Use `FULL OUTER JOIN` when you need to retain all rows from both tables.

 A `FULL OUTER JOIN` is used when you want all rows in both the first and second table to appear in the result set even when they match no rows in the other table.
 Think of this as a `UNION` of a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN`.
 Better yet, don't.

-A way to combine two tables into one result set is `SELECT * from T1 FULL OUTER JOIN T2 ON FALSE`.
-These are desperate measures.

 A `CROSS JOIN` IS a `FULL OUTER JOIN` without an `ON` clause.
 You can think of it as `SELECT * FROM T1 FULL OUTER JOIN T2 ON TRUE`.
 It crosses an N row table with an M row table yielding an N\*M row table.
 The result set can be huge and it is not usually what you want.
 All the other joins yield subsets of the `CROSS JOIN`.